Changing your family name through marriage

 How to change your name through marriage

-If you choose to change your name when you get married, you’ll need to tell various government agencies, banks, utility suppliers and other businesses your new married name.
+If you choose to change your family name when you get married, you’ll need to tell various government agencies, banks, utility suppliers and other businesses your new married name.

 You may be asked to:

 - send a letter or email